hmassa48/CapSearchProject2/README.md

 ## Training for Data Sets included in Project

 This project ran the tunable U-Net network to evaluate the best architecture for four different datasets.
 These datasets can be found listed below, but there were different pre-processing and training techniques used for each.
-A toy dataset for each of the models has been added to the
+A toy dataset for each of the models has been added to the repository to see how the images look.
+A toy dataset for the Lung images has been added to run and evaluate that code.

 ![Data Set Examples](/Images/DataSetImage.png)